fermiumlabs/target-nrf51bareic-gcc/readme.md

 ###Installation

-Just run '''yotta target nrf51bareic-gcc,fermiumlabs/target-nrf51bareic-gcc''' This target will be automatically downloaded, installed and activated
+Just run '''    yotta target nrf51bareic-gcc,fermiumlabs/target-nrf51bareic-gcc     '''
+This target will be automatically downloaded, installed and activated

 ###Releases